pglab-electronics/docs/docs/eboard.md

 all applicable regulations.
 A short circuit in any appliance connected to the E-BOARD/E-RELAY may damage the device.

-:warning: **Caution** Do not connect E-BOARD to appliances exceeding the given maximum load!
+:warning: **Caution** Do not connect E-BOARD/E-RELAY to appliances exceeding the given maximum load!

 :warning: **Caution** Connect the E-BOARD only in the way shown in these instructions.
 Any other method could cause damage and/or injury.